NonequilibriumDynamics/KadanoffBaym.jl/README.md

 Various examples of the algorithm in action are found in the [examples](https://github.com/NonequilibriumDynamics/KadanoffBaym.jl/tree/master/examples) folder, including the T-matrix approximation for the Fermi-Hubbard model.

-`KadanoffBaym.jl` is very easy use.
+`KadanoffBaym.jl` is very easy to use.
 For example, we can solve the tight-binding model in a few lines:

 ```julia